-Reviews by the Project Committee (Architect for the University), University Review Unit and responsible State Fire Marshal Office are required.
+Reviews by the Project Committee (Architect for the University), and University Review Unit are required.

-- 8.8.2 Plans, Sections and Details of Equipment or Systems: The drawings shall have sufficient plans, sections and details to generally indicate the intended equipment or system configuration in the space.
+8.8.2 Plans, Sections and Details of Equipment or Systems: The drawings shall have sufficient plans, sections and details to generally indicate the intended equipment or system configuration in the space.
 Recognizing that it is often necessary to use some piece of equipment as a basis for designing, dimensioning and detailing, the drawings (but not the specifications) may be noted to indicate that the A/E has designed or detailed around a particular brand of equipment.
 In doing so, the A/E shall ensure that there is adequate space, capacity, etc., available to accommodate the other brands indicated in the specifications.
-See Section 8.3.5 for requirements concerning the use of brand names and models. - 8.8.3 Cost Estimate: The A/E shall submit a detailed Cost Estimate in conformance with the requirements of Appendix E Cost Estimate, and advise the University of any adjustments to previous statements of estimated construction cost.
+See Section 8.3.5 for requirements concerning the use of brand names and models.

+8.8.3 Cost Estimate: The A/E shall submit a detailed Cost Estimate in conformance with the requirements of Appendix E - Cost Estimate, and advise the University of any adjustments to previous statements of estimated construction cost.
 The A/E shall submit a signed Building Cost Summary Sheet with the estimated cost of work covered by the working drawings and specifications and square footage of the proposed building data completed.
 If this data varies significantly from that shown on the Preliminary Cost Estimate, the A/E will attach an explanation to the working drawing Cost Estimate.
-For large projects, the University may choose to have an independent cost estimate made using copies of the working drawings and specifications.
+For projects with a value greater than \$5M, the University may have an independent cost estimate made using copies of the working drawings and specifications.
 This may be beneficial in determining if the project is likely to be within budget and in determining sufficient clarity and detail of the documents for bidding.
+For projects with a value greater than \$5M the Project Manager shall present the cost estimate and the resulting budget with metric comparison for review with the CFO.

-- 8.8.4 Permits and Utilities: The A/E shall assist the University in filing the required documents for approval of governmental authorities having jurisdiction over the project.
-If the Contractor will be required to interface with, coordinate with, or obtain inspection or approvals from any local authority or utility, the requirements and the name and address of such entity shall be shown in the documents. - 8.8.5 Calculations: Calculations must be organized, indexed, numbered and submitted for each discipline involved.
+8.8.4 Permits and Utilities: The A/E shall assist the University in filing the required documents for approval of governmental authorities having jurisdiction over the project.
+If the Contractor will be required to interface with, coordinate with, or obtain inspection or approvals from any local authority or utility, the requirements and the name and address of such entity shall be shown in the documents.

+8.8.5 Calculations: Calculations must be organized, indexed, numbered and submitted for each discipline involved.
 Design calculations should indicate assumptions, considerations and factors involved in the design and support the design shown on the plans and specifications.
-Provide one copy of the completed design calculations of each discipline to the University Review Unit with the Contract Document submission. - 8.8.6 Submittal Documents: Contract Documents shall be complete, coordinated, checked and ready for approval to bid.
+Provide one copy of the completed design calculations of each discipline to the University Review Unit with the Contract Document submission.

+8.8.6 Submittal Documents: Contract Documents shall be complete, coordinated, checked and ready for approval to bid.
 Contract Documents shall bear a uniform date as described in this Manual.
 Architectural and engineering details shall be included on the drawings with cross-references on both the plan and the detail sheets designating specifically the location to which the particular detail applies.
-Do not include details that do not apply to the particular project. - 8.8.7 Working drawings: Shall show or provide the following information (in addition to items required for preliminary submission):
+Do not include details that do not apply to the particular project.

+8.8.7 Working drawings: Shall show or provide the following information (in addition to items required for preliminary submission):